California Court Records

 What are California Traffic Tickets?

 A California traffic ticket is a formal “order to appear” issued to a road user after being accused of violating traffic regulations.
 Typically, a patrolling police officer is responsible for giving traffic tickets to offending road users.
-A traffic ticket contains the statement of offense, the penalties of the crime, and the deadline for fulfilling the penalty requirements.
-There are three types of traffic tickets that are issued in California; they include:
+A traffic ticket may contain the statement of offense, the penalties of the crime, and the deadline for fulfilling the penalty requirements.
+There are three types of traffic tickets issued in California.
+They include:

-- Infraction tickets: which are issued following offenses such as running a red light traffic signal or exceeding the speed limits of an area
+- Infraction tickets: These are issued following offenses such as running a red light traffic signal or exceeding the speed limits of an area

 - Misdemeanor tickets: Issued for driving without a valid license or driving under the influence (DUI)